 5. Neglecting to Rebalance

-It’s important to rebalance your portfolio every year to make sure your target asset allocation is intact and your investments are aligned with your risk level, but it’s even more critical to do this as you draw closer to retirement.
+It’s important to rebalance your portfolio every year to make sure your target asset allocation is intact and your investments are aligned with your risk level.
+It’s even more critical to do this as you draw closer to retirement planning beyond a 401(k).

 6. Not Taking Advantage of Timing